clachipso/chipsie/README.md

 - Dynamic command syntax with parameters
 - Configurable message of the day

-### Operators
+### Admins

-Operators are privilidged users that are appointed and removed by the host that is running Chipsie.
+Admins are privilidged users that are appointed and removed by the host that is running Chipsie.
 Operators can access nearly all of the commands that a host does.
-Being a channel moderator has no effect on a person's operator status.
+Being a channel moderator has no effect on a person's admin status.
 This decision was made in order to be flexible for each channel's unique needs.

 ### Configuration